Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

 \subsubsection{RQ2}

-\emph{How does \APPR compare to DNN accuracy improvement practices supported by HUDD and baseline methods?} \emph{Design and measurements.} In this experiment, we investigate whether \APPR significantly improves the accuracy due to retraining the DNN, thanks to its selection method accounting for the shape of clusters.
+\emph{\MAJOR{R3.26}{Does \APPR enable engineers to more effectively and efficiently retrain a DNN when compared with HUDD and baselines approaches?}} \CHANGED{\emph{Design and measurements.}} In this experiment, we investigate whether \APPR significantly improves the accuracy due to retraining the DNN, thanks to its selection method accounting for the shape of clusters.
 We compare these improvements to HUDD and two baselines, namely BL1 and BL2, which are depicted in Figure~\ref{fig:baselines} and explained in the following:

 \textit{BL1}: In this baseline, we use the error-inducing images in the improvement set as an unsafe set.
 Precisely, we label\footnote{For our experiments, labeling comes for free because we either derive images using a simulator or we rely on available datasets.
 However, labeling comes at a high cost in industrial practice, where new images are collected from the field.} a random subset of the improvement set and execute the DNN to identify error-inducing images.
 As for HUDD, this selected unsafe set is augmented by applying bootstrap resampling (i.e., replicating samples in the unsafe set) in order to have a sufficiently large number of unsafe images to improve the DNN.